frequently asked questions

 How much does an audit with Solidified cost?

-The cost is determined by the complexity of smart contracts and how many experts you’d like to verify the code.
-For a standard tokensale based on OpenZeppelin contracts, the price is 3-5 ETH per auditor.
-For custom platforms and services, the expert cost is in the range of 8-12 ETH.
-Solidified takes a 10% fee for the service.
+The cost is determined by the complexity of smart contracts, size of the attack surface and how many experts you’d like to verify the code.
+For a standard token sale based on OpenZeppelin contracts, the price is 4k USD per auditor.
+For custom platforms and services, the expert cost is in the range of 8k USD.
+Solidified takes a 20% fee for the service.

-Running a bounty program is an optional final step, but highly recommended, in which case additional bug payouts may occur.
+Running a bounty program with us is a final step, which is highly recommended, in which case additional bug payouts may occur.

 What is the audit process like?